Skip to content

 INSTALL

-Where to mount it
+Where to mount a wireless shock sensor

 • SHOCK-319 (sensor + included magnet)